iliaonishchenko/spark-pp/PITCHME.md

 * fault tolerant
 * functional style api
 * different strategy for handling latency

-all data is immutable and in-memory
-operations are functional transformations
-fault tolerance is achieved by replaying transformations starting from original dataset

-As result Spark can be 100x (watch the numbers) faster then Hadoop
 ---
 ### iterations in Hadoop/MapReduce vs Spark
 ![Hadoop iterations](images/hadoop-iterations.png)